hoangsonww/The-MovieVerse-Database/MovieVerse-Frontend/README.md

 - `UserProfile.jsx`: Component for managing user profiles
 - `FeaturedMoviesCarousel.jsx`: Component for featured movies carousel

+### Tests Directory

+The tests directory contains a collection of test scripts for the MovieVerse application.
+These tests are designed to ensure that the app's functionality is working as expected and to identify any potential issues or bugs.

+- `apiTests.js`: Tests for the API functionality
+- `chatbotInteractionTests.js`: Tests for the chatbot interaction
+- `eventListenerTests.js`: Tests for event listeners
+- `favoritesPageTests.js`: Tests for the favorites page
+- `localStorageTests.js`: Tests for local storage functionality
+- `movieDetailsRenderTests.js`: Tests for rendering movie details
+- `movieDetailsUtilityTests.js`: Tests for movie details utility functions
+- `movieSearchTests.js`: Tests for movie search functionality
+- `renderTests.js`: Tests for rendering components
+- `uiTests.js`: Tests for the user interface
+- `utilityTests.js`: Tests for utility functions

 ## Getting Started

 To get started with MovieVerse: